Alakhdeepsingh/Alakhdeepsingh/README.md

 - I am a Senior doing Information Technology Engineering from GNDEC Ludhiana 🏛️.
 I am passionate about Full Stack development 🚀 and Open Source Contribution 💻.
 My areas of interest includes Web Design and Development, Database Management and Competitive Coding.
 I am a curious person who wants to explore every tech stack 💡 .
 My goal is to solve real life problems using technology and create an impact ✨.

-- Currently, I am Actively Looking Internship roles in Tech starting from January 2023 and Full Time position beginning in July 2023.
+- 🔷Currently, I am Actively Looking Internship roles in Tech starting from January 2023 and Full Time position beginning in July 2023.

 - 📓 You can find my **Resume** [here](https://drive.google.com/file/d/18wcY-puMj7-N2bMhnRgjOKkQw77PHYjt/view?usp=drivesdk)